The Stack Trace Is Precious

-The stack trace is one of the most valuable pieces of information you can have when trying to debug a problem.
-It tells you what line of code was being run when an error was thrown and gives you an idea of the execution path that lead to that line of code being run.
+The stack trace is one of the most valuable pieces of information you can have when debugging.
+It tells you exactly which line of code was running when an error was thrown, and it gives you the full execution path that led there.

 def foo